FrozenWolf-Cyber/Face-Recognition/README.md

 # Face-Recognition-Pytorch
 Training Siamese model to create an one shot neural network model using Face-Net and MTCNN as backbone.
-Yolov5 and OpenCV is used alongside to classify faces in the webcam feed
+Yolov5 and OpenCV is used alongside to classify faces in the webcam feed.

+## Architecture :
+We are using Yolov5 model to detect if there are any people in the webcam feed and if there is any change in number of people in the webcam feed.
+If there is a change we are then using MTCNN network to detect faces to create boxes for the faces.
+We then use these boxes to crop and resize the faces to 128×128 image which is then normalized and fed into pre-trained InceptionResnetV1 (vggface2 dataset weights) which returns embeddings of shape 1×512 which are the target embeddings.
+These image embeddings are previously saved for reference images that are contained in each classes in the database.
+Thes target and reference embeddings are fed into Siamese model which finds the similarity between target and each reference images.
+The reference image with highest similarity that crosses the minimum threshold is the predicted class.